 Achieving Academic Success After School: A Randomized Evaluation of the Higher Achievement Program in the United States

-The complexity and slow nature of urban school reform have compelled many policymakers and parents to consider educational opportunities outside of the school system, such as out-of-school (OST) academic enrichment programs.
+The complexity and slow nature of improving schools with below-average learning outcomes have compelled many policymakers and parents to consider educational opportunities outside of the school system, such as out-of-school (OST) academic enrichment programs.
 Researchers evaluated the academic impact of a “Cadillac” OST program in Washington, DC.
 Researchers found that the program increased students’ problem-solving and reading comprehension scores after two years.

-Improving the quality of educational instruction has the potential to increase children' s test scores, graduation rates, and subsequent earnings, particularly for disadvantaged and minority children.
-However, many children living in poor neighborhoods attend under-funded, low-quality public schools.
-While improving these schools is a desirable goal, the complexity of urban school reform and the slow nature of such change have compelled many policymakers and parents to consider educational interventions outside of the school system, such as out-of-school (OST) academic enrichment programs.
+Improving the quality of educational instruction has the potential to increase children' s test scores, graduation rates, and subsequent earnings.
+However, many children living in historically-disinvested neighborhoods attend under-funded, lower-performing public schools.
+While improving these schools is a desirable goal, the complexity of school reform and the slow nature of such change have compelled many policymakers and parents to consider educational interventions outside of the school system, such as out-of-school (OST) academic enrichment programs.
 Academically focused OST programs, in particular, aim to improve students' academic attitudes, behaviors and performance by increasing youths' access to high-quality academic supports and opportunities.
 But these programs range widely in their focus, structure and intensity variations that likely affect their ability to make such improvements.
 Indeed, the other rigorous evaluations of after school programs have not found strong positive impacts on academics.

 This multi-year study focuses on investigating the impact of a "Cadillac" version of academic enrichment OST programs by analyzing the effects of the Higher Achievement Program, a mature OST program with a rigorous and intensive academic curriculum.
 If this comprehensive program fails to generate long-term improvements in academic outcomes, then OST programs in general may not be capable of doing so, but if it succeeds, then it will demonstrate that such programs can have lasting impacts on students' lives.